RonasIT/swift-networking/README.md

 ### Making a Request

-To implement requests with specific endpoint you need subclass `NetworkService`, like this:
+To send requests with specific endpoint you need to subclass `NetworkService`, like this:

 ```swift
 import Networking